squid-cache/squid-cache.github.io/SquidFaq/SquidMemory.rst

 appear when Squid can't allocate more memory, and on most operating systems (inclusive BSD) there are only two possible reasons:

-  -The machine is out of swap
+  * The machine is out of swap
-  -The process' maximum data segment size has been reached
+  * The process' maximum data segment size has been reached

 The first case is detected using the normal swap monitoring tools available on the platform (''pstat'' on SunOS, perhaps ''pstat'' is